takbok/shared-contacts-admin/tutorial/README.md

 ![img](4_create_an_appengine_project.png)

 Take note of the email address and project ID

+### Remove unneeded folders & download required golang packages

+After un-zipping the ZIP delete the following three folders:

+* tutorial
+* video-tutorial
+* vendor

+See Issue # 9 for background on the reason for deleting the "vendor" folder.  https://github.com/takbok/shared-contacts-admin/issues/9

+Because the "vendor" folder has been removed, some needed golang packages must now down be downloaded.
+If using Microsoft Windows, run

+* "install-packages.bat"

+to install the required golang packages.

 ### Open a command prompt & upload app to appengine